VermeilChan/MetalSlugFontReborn/README.md

 - Supports uppercase and lowercase alphabets (A-Z, a-z), numbers (0-9), symbols, and colors.
 - Easy-to-use user interface with both GUI and command line support.

-For additional details, please refer to [SUPPORTED.md](Documentation/SUPPORTED.md).
+For additional details, please refer to the [documentation](Documentation/SUPPORTED.md).

 ## Requirements